swiss-ai/mmore/docs/uv.md

 # Use `uv` to install `mmore`

 `uv` is an extremely fast Python package and project manager, written in Rust.
-It acts as a wrapper around `pip` to speedup the installations.
+It can act as a wrapper around `pip` to speedup the installations.

 <p align="center">
   <picture align="center">